Korn Ferry Order Form Terms and Conditions

 d.
 Nothing in the Agreement prohibits, or is intended in any manner to prohibit, Recipient from reporting possible violations of law or regulations to any governmental agency or entity or making other disclosures that are protected under the whistleblower provisions of applicable law or regulations.
 Recipient does not need Discloser’s prior authorization to make any protected reports or disclosures; nor is Recipient required to notify Discloser that protected reports or disclosures have been made.
 Without limiting the foregoing, nothing in the Agreement is intended to interfere with or restrain the immunity provided under applicable whistleblower laws for confidential disclosures of trade secrets to government officials or lawyers, solely to report or investigate a suspected violation of law or included in a sealed filing in court or other proceeding.

 e.
-Upon Discloser’s written request, Recipient will destroy Discloser’s Confidential Information in its possession, but Recipient may: (i) retain copies of Confidential Information that it is required to retain by law or regulation; (ii) retain copies of its work product that contain Confidential Information for archival purposes or to defend its work product; and (iii) store copies made as part of routine back up of its information technology systems but the Confidential Information Recipient retains must continue to be handled in accordance with this Section 8.
+Upon Discloser’s written request, Recipient will destroy Discloser’s Confidential Information in its possession, but Recipient may: (i) retain copies of Confidential Information that it is required to retain by law or regulation; (ii) retain copies of Confidential Information to resolve disputes that have arisen under this Agreement; and (iii) store copies made as part of routine back up of its information technology systems but the Confidential Information Recipient retains must continue to be handled in accordance with this Section 8.

 9. Personal Data.